The one with a three-Dalek army. Until 40-some-odd years later when they decided to do a reshoot.

 - Killer Space Monkey: The Ogrons, dim-witted mooks of the Daleks, put on their first appearance.

 - The Daleks get one when they discover that Jo isn't on her own.Controller: The girl referred to a companion in her own time zone.
 She called him... "the Doctor".

 Dalek: Doc-tor?
 Did you say "Doc-tor"?!

-- Panty Shot: Well what do you think happens when Jo climbs down a long ladder whilst wearing a miniskirt?
+- Panty Shot: Well, what do you think happens when Jo climbs down a long ladder whilst wearing a miniskirt?

-- The Quisling: The Controller, name-dropped as such by the Doctor, though he also fulfills the Redemption Equals Death trope.Gold Dalek: YOU ARE A TRAITOR TO THE DALEKS!
+- The Quisling: The Controller, name-dropped as such by the Doctor, though he also fulfils the Redemption Equals Death trope.Gold Dalek: YOU ARE A TRAITOR TO THE DALEKS!
 YOU MUST BE EXTERMINATED!

-Controller: "Who knows, I may have helped to exterminate you."
+Controller: Who knows, I may have helped to exterminate you.

-- Redemption Equals Death: The Controller
+- Redemption Equals Death: The Controller.

 - Senseless Sacrifice: Shura, in the original timeline where he blew up the house, killing Styles and all the delegates, which led to the very war he was trying to prevent.
 Averted in the new timeline, where it becomes a Heroic Sacrifice by blowing up the house and destroying the attacking Daleks and Ogrons.

 - Set Right What Once Went Wrong